Leibniz-HBI/spiderexpress/README.md

 ### Nodes

 The nodes of the network are kept in two tables that adhere to the same schema:
-*sparse_nodes* and *dense_nodes*, where as in the sparse table only sampled nodes are persisted and the dense table includes all nodes ponyexpress collected in the process.
+*sparse_nodes* and *dense_nodes*, whereas in the sparse table only sampled nodes are persisted and the dense table includes all nodes ponyexpress collected in the process.

-The following table informs about the minimally necessary columns it will create, although more meta data can be stored in the table.
+The following table informs about the minimally necessary columns it will create, although more metadata can be stored in the table.

 | Column Name | Description                                         |
 | ----------- | --------------------------------------------------- |